 Shady Grove Fertility places high value on patient safety and comfort and goes out of our way to minimize discomfort.
 Here’s how:

 We encourage taking a pain reliever 30 to 60 minutes prior.
 Many women feel some cramping for about 2 minutes when the contrast is filling the uterus.
 Therefore, we strongly encourage taking an over-the-counter pain reliever (such as ibuprofen) 30 to 60 minutes before the test to reduce feelings of pain or discomfort.
 This will help tremendously.

 Also, speak with your doctor about taking pain medicine 30 to 60 minutes before the procedure especially if you have a history of ectopic pregnancies or a hydrosalpinx.

 We have very experienced clinicians who perform HSGs.
 The clinicians at our practice who perform HSGs perform thousands each year and have the experience and expertise to help make your experience as comfortable as possible.

 We encourage communication.
 We encourage you, if you are feeling any discomfort during the test, to communicate with your clinician performing the test, let us know if it hurts, and we may be able to make some adjustments to make you more comfortable.

-We are selective about dye and instrument type.
-We select a dye that is known to cause the least amount of cramping and an instrument that is known to cause the least amount of discomfort.
+We are selective about contrast and instrument type.
+We select a contrast that is known to cause the least amount of cramping and an instrument that is known to cause the least amount of discomfort.